 - The latest COVID information will continue to be posted at healthinfo.ua.edu.
 Every member of the campus community should monitor symptoms, test as needed, and contact CV19 with questions.

-The UA campus requirement for face coverings extends through Oct.
-1. Face coverings are now required inside all non-residential campus buildings, including all classrooms and academic buildings, and on campus transportation.
+Following guidance from the UA System Health and Safety Task Force, the UA campus requirement for face coverings has been extended through Oct.
+29. Face coverings continue to be required inside all non-residential campus buildings, including all classrooms and academic buildings, and on campus transportation.
 The rule applies to everyone, regardless of vaccination status.

 Limited exceptions include: